Three Weeks Before Election Day

 All Virginia Election Day polling hours are 6 a.m. to 7 p.m.
 If you are in line to vote at 7 p.m. you will be permitted to vote.
 No one arriving at the polls after 7 p.m. is permitted to vote and in nearly every election a few Alexandria voters arrive after the polls close.
 Those who wait until the last minute to vote do so at their peril.

-As of July 1, 2014 Virginia voters must show an acceptable photo ID prior to voting (for example, a Virginia Driver's License or a U.S. Passport).
+As of July 1, 2020 Virginia law requires all voters to provide an acceptable form of identification at the polls.
 For a complete list of acceptable IDs, please see

 Outside the Polling Place